Paul VI rising senior Myles Douglas announce his commitment to the University of Central Florida on Tuesday.

 “The relationship I have with coach Kevin Norris,” Douglas told Scout.com.
 “He has been recruiting me from USC since 10th grade and when he made the jump to UCF he never stopped.”

-In his first season with Paul VI, Douglas averaged 10 points and five rebounds.
+Douglas averaged 10 points and five rebounds in his first season with Paul VI.
 Prior to playing with the Panthers, he spent two years as a starter for Friends School.

-“Myles is a skilled big kid who can do it all,” Friends coach Holley said to the Baltimore Sun.
+“Myles is a skilled big kid who can do it all,” Friends coach Holley told the Baltimore Sun.
 “He plays unselfish, works hard and loves the game.
 His success was inevitable.”

 Myles will be joining former DeMatha guard Terrell Allen, who will be transferring to UCF after one year at Drexel.